Tuning Stability of AB3-Type Alloys by Suppressing Magnetism: Results and Discussion

 The magnetic exchange coupling constants in \textbf{Figure~\ref{FIG4}(d--f)} provide further insights.
 A--A interactions are negligible, while Co--Co couplings are strongly positive, confirming robust ferromagnetic interactions.
 A--Co couplings are weak and negative, consistent with the ferrimagnetic arrangement.
 Importantly, the Co--Co exchange couplings in YCo$_{3}$ are substantially weaker, reflecting its low-spin Co state.
 Consequently, the mean-field Curie temperature is significantly reduced to 754.6 K, compared with 1042.7 K for CaCo$_{3}$ and 1167.3 K for MgCo$_{3}$.
 These results demonstrate that Y substitution stabilizes the Co-based system by suppressing magnetic exchange through low-spin Co states, directly linking reduced magnetism to enhanced structural stability.

 Monte Carlo simulations yield more realistic estimates of the magnetic transition temperatures.
 As shown in \textbf{Figure~\ref{FIG5}(a)}, the temperature dependence of magnetization and susceptibility for CaCo$_{3}$, YCo$_{3}$, and MgCo$_{3}$ clearly reveals ferromagnetic-to-paramagnetic transitions, with Curie temperatures identified from the susceptibility maxima: 602 K (CaCo$_{3}$), 474 K (YCo$_{3}$), and 697 K (MgCo$_{3}$).
 These values, while lower than the mean-field estimates, preserve the same trend of suppressed ordering temperature in YCo$_{3}$.
+The Curie temperature of YCo$_{3}$ in previous experimental work is 301 K, which is lower than the value of Monte Carlo simulations\cite{Neznakhin2021JMMM}.
 The magnetic energy profiles in \textbf{Figure~\ref{FIG5}(b)} further highlight this behavior.
 All compounds exhibit large negative magnetic energies at 0 K, with MgCo$_{3}$ showing the most negative value, consistent with its highest saturation magnetization.
 The steepest energy variations occur at the Curie temperatures, reflecting the peak in magnetic heat capacity.
 Together, these results demonstrate that strong ferromagnetism, manifested in high magnetic moments and elevated Curie temperatures, correlates with reduced thermodynamic stability in Co-based AB$_{3}$ alloys.
-Notably, Mg incorporation, while favorable for achieving high hydrogen storage density, amplifies ferromagnetic interactions and thereby destabilizes the lattice. \textbf{This intrinsic trade-off underscores the need to explore alternative B-site elements with weaker magnetic interactions to balance hydrogen storage capacity and structural stability.}
+Notably, Mg incorporation, while favorable for achieving high hydrogen storage density, amplifies ferromagnetic interactions and thereby destabilizes the lattice.
+This intrinsic trade-off underscores the need to explore alternative B-site elements with weaker magnetic interactions to balance hydrogen storage capacity and structural stability.